 - the Supreme Court and Court of Appeal (below) need not necessarily follow EU Court decisions, though it seems even they will treat pre-2021 EU Court decisions as “normally binding” (below What test is applied in deciding whether to depart from EU Court decisions?); and

-Accordingly most UK courts – including employment tribunals and the employment appeal tribunal – remain bound after 2020 by decisions of the EU Court of Justice made before the end of 2020, except so far as the Equality Act is amended after the end of 2020.
-And it seems even the Court of Appeal and Supreme Court will “normally follow those decisions.
+Accordingly most UK courts – including employment tribunals and the employment appeal tribunal – remain bound after 2020 by decisions of the EU Court of Justice made before the end of 2020, except so far as the Equality Act is amended after 2020.
+And it seems that even the Court of Appeal and Supreme Court will “normally follow” those decisions.

 Also it seems that after 2020 the UK courts are bound to follow pre-2021 decisions of UK courts on EU law in relation to the Equality Act to the same extent as before, except so far as the Equality Act is amended after the end of 2020.
-This is under S.6(3) EU (Withdrawal) Act 2018 – there is no exception under s.6(4) for retained domestic case law which would normally bind the relevant court, and this is consistent with how regulations say the Court of Appeal must follow pre-2021 Supreme Court decisions (below).
+This is under S.6(3) EU (Withdrawal) Act 2018.
+There is no exception under s.6(4) for retained domestic case law which would normally bind the relevant court.
+Furthermore that conclusion is consistent with regulations saying the Court of Appeal must follow pre-2021 Supreme Court decisions (below).